-Organizations that do not wish to seek recognition status or are denied recognition status may seek affiliation status from the Vice President for Student Affairs or his/her designee.
-Affiliation status granted by the Vice President for Student Affairs or his/her designee will allow the organization to have access to University programs, facilities and services but not recognition with or funding from student government.
+Organizations that do not wish to seek recognition status or are denied recognition status may seek affiliation status from the Vice President for Student Life or his/her designee.
+Affiliation status granted by the Vice President for Student Life or his/her designee will allow the organization to have access to University programs, facilities and services but not recognition with or funding from student government.

 Student government in this document refers to UMaine Student Government, Inc., Graduate Student Government, and/or any other applicable student government.

 In order for a student organization to become recognized and retain recognition status, the following conditions must be met to the satisfaction of the applicable student government.
 Student governments have the authority to revoke a recognition in accordance with this policy.
 This process is separate from action the University may take under the Student Conduct Code.
 In order to become recognized, the organization must

 - for initial recognition, submit the appropriate recognition application to the Director of Campus Activities and Student Engagement and then forward to the appropriate student government,

 - for continued recognition, submit an updated recognition form annually by October 15 and within two weeks of any changes in officers and/or the advisor.

 - accurately disclose the purpose of the organization and operate in accordance with its stated purpose.

 - submit a constitution and bylaws according to prescribed standards.

 - submit all changes in the constitution and bylaws within two weeks of any action taken.